grabbeh/cool-components/README.md

 In order to work, the module/styled-system needs a theme that defines various values (colors, spacing etc).
 It currently uses [Tachyons System](https://github.com/tachyons-css/tachyons-system) but I think this can be overridden if you use a separate theme provider.

 If you want to use something like the above, you should definitely use [Rebass](https://rebassjs.org/)!
+I just this module because it incorporates some default properties to give a certain visual style for components that I'm used to.